mikeallisonJS/vcv-CaptainsSounds/README.md

 ![screeshot](./images/vcv523.png)

-Modules for [VCV Rack](https://vcvrack.com), an open-source Eurorack-style virtual modular synthesizer All modules are available for free in the [VCV Rack library](https://captainssounds.com/vcv).
+Modules are for [VCV Rack](https://vcvrack.com), an open-source, virtual Eurorack-style modular synthesizer.

+All modules are available for free in the [VCV Rack library](https://captainssounds.com/vcv).

 ## Modules